At a glance

 - Remote shutter or self-timer discipline.

-- Polariser can help in highlands, but can look uneven on very wide lenses in big skies.
+- A polariser can help in the highlands, but can look uneven on very wide lenses under big skies.

 - ND is optional; wind often limits long exposures more than light does.